-Telehealth startup Hims fell in its public trading debut — and that’s fine with its CEO – TechCrunch
+Hims, the telehealth startup, saw its shares slip in their trading debut — and that’s fine with its CEO – TechCrunch

 TC: How quickly do customers churn?

-AD: We break down lifetime value projections by quarter cohorts, and quarter over quarter, year over year, we’re monetizing each of these cohorts better, with high margin profiles.
+AD: We break down lifetime value projections by quarter cohorts, and quarter over quarter, year over year, we’re monetizing each of these cohorts better, with high-margin profiles.

-As of last quarter, the business was growing 90% year-over-year, with 76% gross margins and greater cash efficiency, and that’s because as we provide more offerings, there is more cross purchasing.
+As of last quarter, the business was growing 90% year-over-year, with 76% gross margins and greater cash efficiency, and that’s because as we provide more offerings, there is more cross-purchasing.
 Also, word of mouth is becoming more of a dynamic, with more than 50% of the traffic to the site free at this point because we have built a brand with a young demographic.

 TC: When are you projecting that you’ll turn profitable?